JimiIT92/BetterSnowierSnow/README.md

 **slownessStrength**: The slowness level the player will get

 **slownessSneakingPrevent**: If true, players won't get the slowness effect (if active) when they are sneaking

+**snowChancePercentage**: The chance of snow layers to be posed

+**snowPoseFrequency**: How often snow should be placed while snowing

+**snowPoseWorlds**: List of worlds where the plugin has effect

+**snowPoseMaxLayers**: The maximum number of snow layers that will be posed when snowing

+**snowPoseBlocks**: On how many blocks snow layers can be posed every tick while snowing

+**snowPoseIgnoredChunks**: List of chunk rectangular regions where the plugin won't have effect.
+The string syntax is the following: **&lt;start chunk x&gt;,&lt;start chunk y&gt;,&lt;end chunk x&gt;,&lt;end chunk y&gt;,&lt;prevent also vanilla layer from posing&gt;**

+To add just one chunk to the list just set both start chunk and end chunk coordinates to the same

+**snowMeltPercentage**: The chance of snow to be melt

+**snowMeltPercentage**: The minimum amount of snow layers that can be left after melting

 **metrics**: Enable [bStats metrics](https://bstats.org/plugin/bukkit/Better%20Snowier%20Snow/9912).
 This **does not collect any personal/sensitive information**.
 If enabled you need [bStats](https://bstats.org/) installed